Frequently Asked Questions

 Yes, it is a prerequisite for a treatment using Soft Tissue Therapy treatments.

-2) If you have a health issue related to the musculoskeletal system, there is always a reason for it.
-The source of the problem may not be obvious (e.g. you have shoulder pains due to muscular imbalance resulting from an ankle injury that happened a couple years ago).
-I need to get a ‘big picture’, do subjective and objective examination followed up by relevant special tests.
-Next, comes a treatment plan based on clinical reasoning.
-This plan is continuously adjusted for each person, each case and each session.
+2) The true reason for your pain or discomfort may not be obvious (e.g. you have shoulder pains due to muscular imbalance resulting from an ankle injury that happened a couple years ago).
+I need to get a ‘big picture’ to plan effective treatment for you.
+This plan is developed for each person, each case and continuously adjusted for each session.
 There are no two treatments that would be the same as there are no two identical people.

 what should I wear for the treatment?